adamsilver/adamsilver.io-jekyll/_posts/2014-09-26-why-semantic-html.md

 The last and most minor benefit is that of performance, as the page weight is likely to be smaller when using semantic HTML.
 Unsemantic HTML might use inline styles or stylistic elements such as `<font>`.
 It also increases the likeliness of elements having multiple class names, increasing bloat.

-## Summary

-HTML is the foundation of a web page and the foundations, just like anything else in this world, are the *most* important.
-It is strongly advisable to use semantic HTML in order to experience the benefits described in this article because your client, your fellow developers and your users will thank you.
+**HTML is the foundation of the web, and like all foundations, they are extremely important to get right.
+Everything else follows.**